sinclairtarget/michel/README.md

 in a standardized way, including tables, footnotes, inline math, and [admonitions](https://mystmd.org/spec/admonitions).

-MyST also standardizes a way to extend the format with custom "directives" and "roles."
+MyST also standardizes a syntax for extending the format with custom "directives" and "roles."
 Michel provides a small set of custom directives and roles for use in Markdown content files.
 These provide functionality similar to Hugo's shortcodes without requiring any templating of content files.

 Finally, tools in the wider MyST ecosystem can be used to turn your content files into Word documents, PDFs, or more.